frknertnt/frknertnt/README.md

 - 🌱 I’m currently learning **.NET vs Angular**

-- 👯 I’m looking to collaborate on **web development projects focusing on Full-Stack technologies like .NET and Angular.js.**
+- 👯 I’m looking to collaborate on **web development projects focusing on Full-Stack technologies like .NET and Angular**

 - 🤝 I’m looking for help with **learning web API and related banking technologies**